- How is RCPCH Progress structured?

 Are there new assessments?

-No, trainees will still complete the MRCPCH exams, RCPCHStart and use the existing workplace based assessment tools.
-There will be a wider range of reflective notes which can be used to record other evidence against the Learning Outcomes, but these are not mandatory.
+There is a wider range of reflective notes that can be used to record other evidence against the Learning Outcomes, but these are not mandatory.
 When carrying out and reflecting on a workplace based assessment, trainees should focus on which Learning Outcome they were seeking to address.